-Subject to the provisions of this Policy, and to Policy concerning Bus Conduct (EEAEC), school bus transportation will be provided for students to and from school.
-Each year, bus routes and bus pick-up/drop-off points will be established by the District's Tŧransportation Director coordinator.
-Parents are urged to communicate concerns to the Tŧransportation Director coordinator.
-Requests to have students regularly picked up or dropped off at locations other than the student's residence must be communicated in writing to, and approved by, the Tŧransportation Director coordinator.
+Subject to the provisions of this Policy, and to Policy concerning Bus Conduct (EEAEC), school bus transportation will be provided for students to and from school as well as to and from a regular childcare provider.
+Each year, bus routes and bus pick-up/drop-off points will be established by the district's Ttransportation Director coordinator.
+Parents are urged to communicate concerns to the Ttransportation Director coordinator.
+Requests to have students regularly picked up or dropped off at locations other than the student's residence must be communicated in writing to, and approved, by the Ttransportation Director coordinator.